Uplyuz/PolarWeb/readme.txt

 ###Features overview###
 Search Tweets: users can search for tweets using a keyword or phrase.
-Customizable Search Options: Users can filter tweets by "Top" or "Latest" (Note: the slider for selecting the number of tweets is currently set to a default of 20 and is still in development.
-Its usage is not recommended at this stage.).
-Sentiment Analysis: A fine-tuned RoBERTa model (detailed in the model section) is developed to classify the sentiment of each tweet as either Positive or Negative.
+Customizable Search Options: Users can filter tweets by "Top" or "Latest" Sentiment Analysis: A fine-tuned RoBERTa model (detailed in the model section) is developed to classify the sentiment of each tweet as either Positive or Negative.
 Data Visualization: The app includes a dashboard for deeper insights into the tweets.
 Downloadable Dataset: Users can download the retrieved and analyzed tweet data as a CSV format file.